Do It Yourself Home Repairs

 However, even the mechanically challenged can usually recaulk the right way by following a few simple steps:

-Next, thoroughly scrub the entire area with a bleach-based cleaner and a stiff brush.
+Next, thoroughly scrub the area with a bleach-based cleaner and a stiff brush.
 Rinse thoroughly and allow to dry completely.
-A fan temporarily directed at the area will speed the drying process.

 Using a latex-based tub-and-tile caulk in either a squeeze tube or a caulking gun, fill the shallow groove with a thin, continuous bead of caulk.

-Then carefully wipe any excess caulk with a damp cloth.
+Then, carefully wipe any excess caulk with a damp cloth.

 Otherwise, it can act as a trap for moisture and allow mildew to grow.
 Let the caulk set for as long as the package directions indicate (it's usually overnight).

-Finally, you can probably avoid ever having to do this do it yourself home repair job again by regularly drying tub surfaces, shower walls, fixtures, and caulked areas with a clean towel.
+Finally, you can avoid ever having to do this do it yourself home repair job again by regularly drying tub surfaces, shower walls, fixtures, and caulked areas with a clean towel.

 Do It Yourself Home Repairs: On the Wall